-As indicated by the applicant, the initial deposit of the strain of the microorganism was conducted in association with the filing of a patent and was classified by the American Type Culture Collection (ATCC) as Aspergillus niger ATCC® 20611Tm.
+As indicated by the applicant, the initial deposit of the strain of the microorganism was conducted in association with the filing of a patent and was classified by the American Type

+Culture Collection (ATCC) as Aspergillus niger ATCC® 20611Tm.
 In November 1997, ATCC reclassified the microorganism as the species Aspergillus japonicus based on its morphology.
-This microorganism had been re-identified as the species Aspergillus fijiensis in 2015 as a new species.
+This microorganism had been re-classified in 2015 as the new species, Aspergillus fijiensis.

-FSANZ's analysis of the literature identified a number of references have provided data indicating that A. fijiensis should not be considered a separate species but instead a synonym of the species A. brunneoviolaceus.
+FSANZ's analysis of the scientific literature identified a number of references that have provided data indicating that A. fijiensis should not be considered a separate species but instead a synonym of the species Aspergillus brunneoviolaceus (A. brunneoviolaceus).
 A. brunneoviolaceus (syn.
 A. fijiensis) was the confirmed species identification of the production organism.
 Both A. brunneoviolaceus and A. fijiensis as species have not previously been approved in the Code for enzyme production and have a modest history of use in commercial enzyme production.
 Although the available data for A. brunneoviolaceus (syn.
 A. fijiensis) suggests a low risk, this data is limited.
-It is recommended that the source organism be designated in the Code at the strain level rather than the species level as the identified strain, as named by ATCC as 'A. fijiensis ATCC 20611'.
+It was recommended that the source organism be designated in the Code at the strain level rather than the species level as the identified strain, as named by ATCC as 'A. fijiensis ATCC 20611'.
 This strain is neither toxigenic nor pathogenic.

 As noted earlier, FSANZ added permission to use the enzyme as a processing aid in the Code in 2013 with the name beta-fructofuranosidase (Enzyme Commission (EC) number 3.2.1.26).
 This is also the accepted International Union of Biochemistry and Molecular Biology (IUBMB) name of the enzyme.
-Therefore, this is the name of the enzyme which will be maintained in the draft variation.
+Therefore, this is the name of the enzyme which is maintained in the approved draft variation.

-2.2.3 Labelling requirements
+2.3.3 Labelling requirements